-Cacao had deep religious significance for the Aztecs.
-Cacao was considered to be of divine origin — the cacao tree a conduit between heaven and earth, with the tree being a gift from the god Quetzalcoatl.
-The plant’s flesh and the cacao drinks were regarded as the body and blood of the gods.
-Aztecs believed that consuming chocolate bestowed mortals with wisdom from Quetzalcoatl.
+Cacao had a deep religious significance for the Aztecs.
+It was considered to be of divine origin and the cacao tree was revered as a conduit between heaven and earth, with the tree being a gift from the god Quetzalcoatl.
+The plant’s flesh and the cacao drinks were regarded as the body and blood of the gods, and Aztecs believed that consuming cacao bestowed mortals with wisdom from Quetzalcoatl.
 Like the Maya, they believed that cacao was an ingredient in the creation of humans.
 The cacao plant, and consumption of cacao, was believed to restore balance to people and the beans were often offered to the gods (sometimes with people).

-Aztec codices and artwork often depict vessels filled with cacao drink being offered to deities, and used in funerary rites and important ceremonies.
-Couples drank a ritual cup of chocolate during and exchanged cocoa beans during weddings — assistants of the priests were given cacao beans at children's blessing ceremonies.
+Aztec codices and artwork often depict vessels filled with the cacao drink being offered to deities and show it being used in funerary rites and important ceremonies.
+For example, couples drank a ritual cup of cacao and exchanged beans during their wedding, and assistants to the priests were given cacao beans at children's blessing ceremonies.

 The Aztecs also made cacao powder so that the Aztec army could have cacao drinks by simply adding water.
 This suggests that the Aztecs may have may have intentionally used cacao as a stimulant and nutrient to sustain their soldiers.
 Additionally, it’s considered that warriors may have consumed cacao to receive blessings from the gods that would give them an edge in battle.
 In general, cacao was put to work as medicine, as an energy booster, and to increase stamina.